ekdeguzm/ekdeguzm/README.md

 ### Personal Trivia:
 - I spent the last year living in Taipei, Taiwan studying Chinese

-You can reach me at em.deguzm@gmail.com
+You can reach me at em.deguzm [at] gmail dotcom

+To protect against web scrapers and malignant use of my email, I've substituted the '@' symbol of my email with [at].

 <!-- 🌱 I’m currently learning: